lavenderlens/PYP1-MAY24/README.md

 # PYP1-MAY24
-The Python Programmer 1 course, May 2024 `working`
+The Python Programmer 1 course, May 2024 `complete`